PerrySelensol/PerrySelensol.github.io/docs/basic_func/basic_func_full.md

 `printJson(···)`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Takes Minecraft json strings arguments, and prints all of them to the chat formatted, without the lua print header.
+Takes Minecraft json strings arguments, and prints all of them to the chat formatted, without the lua print header.
 All of the arguments will be concatenated together.
 Returns the formatted string.

 ### Examples